-Figure 6 - 26 Camera App Mode
+Figure 6 - 27 Camera App Mode

-- 4. Simply click on the appropriate button to switch to either photo or video modes. - You can use the buttons at the top to access the Photo collection, Self Timer or Settings.
+- Simply click on the appropriate button to switch to either photo or video modes. - You can use the buttons at the top of the screen to access the Settings and Auto/ Pro menus (for Self Timer or Exposure compensation).

-Figure 6 - 27 Camera Menu Bar
+Figure 6 - 28

+Camera Menu

+Buttons